scipopt/papilo/README.md

 ```

 Solvers that are found in the system are automatically linked to the executable.
-Additionally one can speciy the locations of solvers, e.g. with -DSCIP_DIR=<location of scip-config.cmake>, to allow
+Additionally one can specify the locations of solvers, e.g. with -DSCIP_DIR=<location of scip-config.cmake>, to allow
 PaPILO to find them in non-standard locations.

 # Usage of the binary